 Total OPEB Liability

-The Authority's total OPEB liability was measured as of June 30, 2019.
-The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation performed as of June 30, 2018, using updated actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2019.
+The Authority's total OPEB liability was measured as of June 30, 2020.
+The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation performed as of June 30, 2020.

 Actuarial Assumptions